Sniper2k/WDDBackground/README.md

 Default: 10^-10

-When constructing the graph for phase syncronization from lifted matrix, its entries below as_threshold. are treated as zeros.
+When constructing the graph for phase syncronization from lifted matrix, its entries below as_threshold are treated as zeros.
 In other words, the corresponding phase differences are not used.

 - background